Arkleseisure/Arkleseisure.github.io/pages/testing.md

 Final interpretability score: 0.467 +- 0.01

 Clearly, this is very effective at interpreting when the network is right, but doesn't understand what is happening when it's wrong.
-Interestingly, this is very sensitive to the bias we put into the prompt: When we add the sentence 'Note that for half of the images you are asked about , the network prediction will be incorrect', the incorrect interpretability score improves dramatically, while the correct one takes a large hit:
+Interestingly, this is very sensitive to the bias we put into the prompt: When we add the sentence 'Note that for half of the images you are asked about, the network prediction will be incorrect', the incorrect interpretability score improves dramatically, while the correct score takes a large hit:
 Fraction correct when network correct: 0.51 +- 0.05
 Fraction incorrect when network correct: 0.49 +- 0.05
 Fraction correct about network when network incorrect: 0.12 +- 0.032